Session 2: Making Our Own Choices

 Suggested Length: approx. 40 minutes

 - Ask students to guess the following on scratch paper: What percentage of middle schoolers smoke E-cigarettes?
-What percentage of 11th graders smoke E-cigarettes?
+What percentage of high schoolers smoke E-cigarettes?

 - Ask students to share their guesses.

-- Reveal the actual numbers: Only 11.3% of high-schoolers and 4.3% of middle schoolers have smoked an E-cigarette in the last 30 days.
+- Reveal the actual numbers: As of 2018, only 11.7% of high-schoolers and 3.3% of middle schoolers have smoked an E-cigarette in the last 30 days.

 - Discuss: Most teenagers surveyed disapproved of E-cigarette use.
 Very few high schoolers, and even fewer middle school students, smoke E-cigarettes.
 Ask: Are these numbers surprising?
 Why do you think students’ estimates are usually higher than the actual number? (possible answers: advertising, YouTube and social media, bragging, etc.)